 Look no further to get some fall drawing ideas.
 This step by step tutorial will show you how to make this pretty composition.

-This project starts with making a grid that can be ESTIMATED (math) to break the page into thirds.
+This project starts by making a grid that can be ESTIMATED to break the page into thirds.
 The first vertical line starts about two thirds of the way across, and the two horizontal ones about a third down and up.
 It just so happens that the fall shapes will fit nicely into the boxes created, and is guaranteed to have a nice BALANCE (Principle of Design) when complete.

 Young students might do best by just concentrating on drawing the shapes, but those looking for more of a challenge could try to add some shading too.
 That pumpkin is just begging to have some yellow highlights with orange shadows.

 - Make a Fall Grid Drawing (click to download a PDF)

 - Black marker

 - Draw an oak leaf standing up.